 - Execute project plan

-The VE implementation is now in place.
+The Value Engineering implementation is now in place.
 Processes will be changed, new materials sourced and being used.
 But your job doesn’t end there.

 Getting it right